HartBlanc/Unscrabble/README.md

 # Unscrabble
 ***
-  Automated Words with Friends and Scrabble playing program
+  Automated Words with Friends and Scrabble move generator

 ## Play in Facebook Messenger with Google Chrome and Selenium
 ___